-though overall, prospects are quite good, said Edmond.
-In the immediate future he saw the index consolidating just above the 420 mark then signal.
-420 mark then rising perhaps 10 per cent by Chinese New Year in mid-February.
+are quite good, said Edmond.
+In the immediate future he saw the index consolidating just above the consolidating just above the 420 mark then rising perhaps 10 per cent by Chinese New Year in mid-February.

-However, that compares poorly with predictions poorly with predictions widely made early this year widely made early this year that the index could close the year at between 550 and 600 points.
+However, that compares poorly with predictions widely made early this year that the index could close the year at between 550 and 600 points.
 In fact its current level shows about 20 per cent growth from January, but several factors have inhibited a boom.

+20 per cent growth from January, but several factors have inhibited a boom.
 One, of course, was China.
-However, the death of Chou En-lai had largely readied investors for the passing of Chairman Mao, and his death had a short-lived effect.
+However, the death of Chou En-lai had largely readled investors for the passing of Chairman Mao, and his death had a short-lived effect. short-lived effect.

-and his death short-lived effect.

-Another major reason has been the high level of liquidity of Hongkong companies, which emerged from the recession very liquid.
+Another major reason has been the high level of liquidity of Hongkong companies, which emerged from the recession very which becowings from the recession very liquid.
 With borrowings small, the flow of funds into the stock market has been limited, said Edmond.
-The American economy
+The American economy has also posed questions.

-The American economy has also posed questions, particularly because of the often conflicting reports and opinions on its and opinions progress.
-Howe progress.
+The American economy has also posed questions, particularly because of the often conflicting reports and opinions on its progress.
+However, the and opinions on the progress.
 However, the analyst noted that worries Carter might make radical changes in economic policy are now abating.

 Currently the most pressing external factor is the size of Opec's oil price boost.
-"My personal opinion is that they will choose an eight to 10 per cent increase," said Edmond, adding that the market was looking for 10.
+"My personal opinion is that they will choose an eight to 10 percent increase," said Edmond, adding that the market was looking for 10.

 The ending of anxiety, therefore, if that figure is chosen would probably firm up the market.
 If the rise is as little as eight per cent stocks will get a definite lift.

-Looking ahead, the next budget is not likely to cause investors any headaches, said Edmond, but the prospects of further contrictions on Honokov's prospects of further restrictions on Hongkong's lifeblood, exports, and uncertainty continuing uncertainty about the direction of world economies may world economies inhibit gains inhibit gains.
+Looking ahead, the next budget is not likely to cause investors any headaches, said Edmond, but the nd, but the prospects prospects of further restrictions on Hongkong's lifeblood, exports, and continuing uncertainty about the direction of about the about the direction of world economies may inhibit gains.
 Edmond summarised his views as "cautious optimism."

-The London market's influence, which has at immuence, which has at times been great, is not likely to figure greatly in the near future, said the analyst.
-Much of the foreign analyst.
+The London market's influence, which has at times been great, is not likely to figure greatly in the near future, said the analyst.
+Much of the foreign money in Hongkong at the analyst.
 Much of the foreign money in Hongkong at the moment is coming from Europe and Malaysia, he said, the former for issues such as those of Stelux and Cheung Kong and the latter mainly being channelled into property.

-"There is plenty of money about for investment
+'There is plenty of

 "There is plenty of money about for investment in the stock market, and most of it is local.
-The impetus will come from private investors rather than institutions," Edmond predicted.
+The impetus will come from private investors rather than institutions," Edmond predicted. predicted.